riceissa/issarice.com/wiki/is-effective-altruism-new.md

 # Previous and ongoing prioritization efforts in global health

-- [Timeline of nonprofit
+- [Timeline of nonprofit evaluation][timeline ne]
-  evaluation][timeline
-  ne]
+- My [draft page for priority-setting in global health][psigh draft], which shows that *explicit prioritization* has been going on since at least the 1970s -- around 30 years before the effective altruism movement even formed.

 # In what ways is effective altruism new?

 - New in the sense that it spreads lessons from effective philanthropy to the world of private donors.
 - Takes the final step back in terms of prioritization to reach *cause prioritization*.

 [acemoglu]: https://bostonreview.net/forum/logic-effective-altruism/daron-acemoglu-response-effective-altruism "Daron Acemoglu. \"The Logic of Effective Altruism\".
 July 1, 2015.
 Boston Review."
 [ben post]: http://www.benkuhn.net/ea-critique#non-obviousness "Ben Kuhn. \"A critique of effective altruism\" § Non-obviousness.
 December 2013."
 [gabriel response]: https://bostonreview.net/forum/logic-effective-altruism/iason-gabriel-response-effective-altruism "Iason Gabriel. \"The Logic of Effective Altruism\".
 July 1, 2015.
 Boston Review."
 [katja post]: http://effective-altruism.com/ea/8t/why_is_effective_altruism_new_and_obvious/ "Katja Grace. \"Why is effective altruism new and obvious?\" September 30, 2014.
 Effective Altruism Forum."
+[psigh draft]: https://en.wikipedia.org/wiki/User:Riceissa/Priority-setting_in_global_health "\"User:Riceissa/Priority-setting in global health\".
+Wikipedia."
+[timeline ne]: https://en.wikipedia.org/wiki/Timeline_of_nonprofit_evaluation "\"Timeline of nonprofit evaluation\".
+Wikipedia."
 [tumber]: https://bostonreview.net/forum/logic-effective-altruism/catherine-tumber-response-effective-altruism "Catherine Tumber. \"The Logic of Effective Altruism\".
 July 1, 2015.
 Boston Review."
-[timeline ne]: https://en.wikipedia.org/wiki/Timeline_of_nonprofit_evaluation "\"Timeline of nonprofit evaluation\".
-Wikipedia."